If you’re not a designer but you’re facing the challenge of building your own website, this post is for you.

 You want your users to recognize your brand through all your visual expressions.
 And also make sure all your graphic materials help to convey the same idea by being coherent with each other.

-How does that come to play when it comes to creating your website?
+How does that come into play when it comes to creating your website?
 Here’re some ideas:

 Fortunately, if you’re using one of our themes, you’ll be covered with most of these tips.
 But as our themes are also very flexible, there’s part of this work that will rely on your decisions.